Skip to Content

 • Modern Greek Literature and Culture — GREEKMOD 214: Intro to Modern Greek Culture and three additional courses in Modern Greek Literature and Culture at the 300-level and above.

-• Structure course — One course selected from CLCIV, CLARCH, COMPLIT, HISTORY, HISTART or POLISCI in consultation with, and appoved by, the major advisor.
+• Structure course — One course selected from CLCIV, ARHAM or CLARCH, COMPLIT, HISTORY, HISTART or POLISCI in consultation with, and appoved by, the major advisor.

 This Minor is designed to provide a basic, but contextual and broad, familiarity with modern Greek language, literature, and culture.
 More specifically, it requires students to study, at the intermediate and advanced level, Greek and its major authors but at the same time it acquaints them with the broader historical, social, and cultural context in which they lived and worked.

-GREEKMOD 201 (or MODGREEK 201), or equivalent as determined by the departmental placement examination.
+GREEKMOD 201, or equivalent as determined by the departmental placement examination.

-Requirements for the Modern Greek Minor (Minimum Credits for Minor: 16)
+Requirements for the Minor (Minimum Credits for Minor: 16)

-Requirements for the Modern Greek Minor comprise at least 16 credits to be chosen from each of the following three categories as stated:
+Requirements for the Greek (Modern) Language and Culture Minor comprise at least 16 credits to be chosen from each of the following three categories as stated:

 • Modern Greek Language and Literature: At least two courses in modern Greek language and literature, above GREEKMOD 201.